Holmbeerg/Scilla/notes/notes.md

 The rasterization stage usually results in a lot more fragments than vertices specified.
 The rasterizer determines the position of those fragments based on where they reside on the triangle.
 Based on this position, it interpolates all the fragment shader's input variables.

+Interpolation is the act of calculating smooth, intermediate values (data points) between known points based on their relative positions.
+In graphics, it involves determining the value of a specific attribute (like color, texture coordinates, or normals) for each fragment within a primitive by mathematically blending the values from the primitive's vertices

 Interpolation in OpenGL occurs after the vertex shader and before the fragment shader, during the rasterization stage.
 When you pass data from the vertex shader to the fragment shader, like texture coordinates, OpenGL performs interpolation based on the barycentric coordinates of the fragments.